Meierhans2/Auris/README.md

 <br>

 Captures player voice chat via an in-process `SV_BroadcastVoiceData` detour, decodes Opus audio, and transcribes it in real time using whisper.cpp.
-Auris is a silent platform — it does nothing by default except make transcriptions available.
-What happens with them is up to submodule addons.
+Auris is a silent platform — it does nothing by default except make transcriptions available. vWhat happens with them is up to submodule addons.

 ---